 20. During the eye assessment of a patient with increased ICP, you need to assess the oculocephalic reflex.
 If the patient has brain stem damage what response will you find?

-A. The eyes will move in the same direction as the head is moved side to side.
+A. The eyes will roll down as the head is moved side to side.

 B. The eyes will move in the opposite direction as the head is moved side to side.